 Can You Make Beneficial Ownership Information Private?

-The Corporate Transparency Act requires FinCEN to maintain confidentiality around beneficial ownership information reporting, so there is no need to worry about your company’s ownership details being shared openly or published publicly on business entity registries.
-FinCEN will also store all beneficial ownership information in a secure, non-public database that follows Federal guidelines for sensitive information security.
+The Corporate Transparency Act requires FinCEN to maintain confidentiality around beneficial ownership information reporting, so your company’s ownership details will not be shared openly or published publicly.
+FinCEN will store all beneficial ownership information in a secure, non-public database that follows Federal guidelines for sensitive information security.
+Access is limited to: